-The program is funded by levying a 0.9 percent tax on all taxable gross receipts from the sale of petroleum or petroleum products, with the exception of crude oil.
-The State Program requires potentially responsible parties to pay for the costs associated with investigating, and if necessary, cleaning up a site.
+The program is funded by levying a tax* on all taxable gross receipts from the sale of petroleum or petroleum products, with the exception of crude oil.
+The state program requires potentially responsible parties to pay for the costs associated with investigating, and if necessary, cleaning up a site.
 If a potentially responsible party cannot be identified or is unable to pay for the cleanup, monies from the HSCA Fund are utilized to perform the cleanup at the site.

 HSCA applies to all of the programs that are available through SIRS, including the Brownfields Program, Voluntary Cleanup Program, State led projects and Enforcement.
 The Brownfields Program follows the HSCA statute and regulations, and the Brownfields Grants are financed by the HSCA fund for approved sites.
 The Voluntary Cleanup Program follows the HSCA statute and regulations, however, the responsible party pays for the cleanup as well as oversight costs.
 State led projects follow the HSCA statute and regulations and the cleanup is financed by the HSCA fund until the responsible party can be identified.
 Enforcement occurs when the responsible party fails to comply with the HSCA statute and regulations.

-Please contact the SIRS office at 302-395-2600 if you have any questions regarding HSCA.
+Please contact the Remediation Section office at 302-395-2600 if you have any questions regarding HSCA.

 HSCA Related Documents